• Skip to primary navigation

 Mary

-These mini egg brownies are fudgy, have flaky tops, and are packed with mini eggs.
+These mini egg brownies are fudgy, have crackly tops, and are packed full of mini eggs.
 They’re the perfect, easy Easter brownies.
 They have both melted chocolate and cocoa powder for the best flavour and texture.
 The brownies come together so easily and you don’t need an electric mixer.

 Course Baking, Dessert